rifqiyafik/E-signApp/docs/API.md

 Response:
 - `valid: true`
 - payload fields (same as sign)
+- `signatureValid` -> `true | false | null`

 This endpoint is the `verificationUrl` embedded into the QR code.

+Signature validation notes:
+- `signatureValid: true` means the detached signature matches the signed PDF and the public key.
+- `signatureValid: false` means the signature does not match the PDF.
+- `signatureValid: null` means signature metadata is missing or certificate not found.

 ## 8) Common errors